virkud/bios611-project1/README.md

 PhysioBank, PhysioToolkit, and PhysioNet: Components of a new research resource for complex physiologic signals.
 Circulation [Online].
 101 (23), pp. e215–e220.

-You may need to request a DUA to access this data.
-Please contact me for the derived dataset used for this analysis.
+You will need to request a DUA to access this data.

 This analysis will be conducted in Rstudio, for which the script is contained in Analysis.R.